-Note: a person who is visiting and staying in Victoria, whether from overseas or interstate, is taken to be temporarily residing in Victoria.
-Where that person is staying in Victoria, these directions apply to them.
+Note: a person who is visiting and staying in the restricted area, whether from overseas, interstate or the relevant area, is taken to be temporarily residing in the restricted area during the period of the stay safe period that they are temporarily residing at those premises.
+During the period that the person is staying in the restricted area, the directions applicable to persons ordinarily resident in the restricted area apply to them.